-- 1. Aid to the Needy and Disabled (AND) payments to Health First Colorado clients; - 2.
-Payments to recipients of Colorado's Aid to the Needy and Disabled (AND) financial assistance program; - 3.
+- Payments to recipients of Colorado's Aid to the Needy Disabled (AND) financial assistance program; - 2.
 College grants, scholarships and work-study income.
-Work-study income is generally awarded based on financial need and is determined by completing a Federal Student Aid application; - 4.
+Work-study income is generally awarded based on financial need and is determined by completing a Federal Student Aid application; - 3.
 Grants to CICP clients from non-profit, tax-exempt, charitable foundations specifically for CICP client copayments.
-The provider must honor these grants as CICP client copayments; - 5.
+The provider must honor these grants as CICP client copayments; - 4.
 Child Support and Foster Care Payments.
 These payments are for the support of children.
 Many children receiving these payments are Health First Colorado eligible.
-Therefore, require a Health First Colorado denial before allowing these children to receive care under the CICP; - 6.
-Food Stamps and Women, Infants and Children (WIC), TANF; - 7.
-Assistance provided by non-profit organizations, if the assistance is need-based (i.e., the cost of meals at a soup kitchen); - 8.
-Medical care provided for free or if a third-party made the payments; - 9.
-Settlements received as a result of a prior medical injury; not related to the current CICP application; - 10.
-Reimbursement for work- related personal expenses; - 11.
-College loans; - 12.
-Payments by credit life or credit disability insurance; - 13.
-Proceeds of a loan; - 14.
-Income from a reverse mortgage; - 15.
-Disaster relief assistance; - 16.
-Tax refunds; - 17.
-Pensions and insurance policies (irrevocable policies) that are not available without penalty; - 18.
-Moving expenses paid by employer for relocation; - 19.
-Social Security income for a minor (under the age of 18);
+Therefore, require a Health First Colorado denial before allowing these children to receive care under the CICP; - 5.
+Food Stamps, Women, Infants and Children (WIC), and Temporary Assistance for Needy Families (TANF); - 6.
+Assistance provided by non-profit organizations, if the assistance is need-based (i.e., the cost of meals at a soup kitchen); - 7.
+Medical care provided for free or if a third-party made the payments; - 8.
+Settlements received as a result of a prior medical injury; not related to the current CICP application; - 9.
+Reimbursement for work-related personal expenses; - 10.
+College loans;

-- 20. Up to \$2,000 per calendar year of income received by applicants of American Indian birth origin, which is derived from leases or other uses of individually-owned trusts or restricted lands pursuant to P. L 103-66 and P. L. 97-458 is exempt as income in the month received; For purposes of this provision, the exclusion of income shall be applied only to months for which an eligibility determination is being made; - 21.
+- 11. Payments by credit life or credit disability insurance; - 12.
+Proceeds of a loan; - 13.
+Income from a reverse mortgage; - 14.
+Disaster relief assistance; - 15.
+Tax refunds; - 16.
+Pensions and insurance policies (irrevocable policies) that are not available without penalty; - 17.
+Moving expenses paid by employer for relocation; - 18.
+Social Security income for a minor (under the age of 18); - 19.
+Up to \$2,000 per calendar year of income received by applicants of American Indian birth origin, which is derived from leases or other uses of individually-owned trusts or restricted lands pursuant to P. L 103-66 and P. L. 97-458 is exempt as income in the month received; For purposes of this provision, the exclusion of income shall be applied only to months for which an eligibility determination is being made; - 20.
 Adoption Subsidy